lscalese/docker-webgateway-sample/README.md

 ## How to Test it

-Wait the containers are ready, you should see these messages :
+Wait the containers are ready.

+you should see these messages when it's ready:

 ```
 tls-ssl-webgateway | [INFO] ...httpd done